-Job Description for Medical Records Administrator
+The average salary for a Medical Records Administrator is $48,587.

 Medical records administrators supervise, motivate, evaluate, and occasionally train their employees while implementing departmental policies.
 They are responsible for all record-keeping, bookkeeping, and budget planning, and they must always stay up-to-date with new computer technologies and regulations enacted by Medicare, Medicaid, and insurance companies.
 This information is distributed through a variety of methods, but these administrators communicate frequently via e-mail.
 They also superv…Read more

-Medical Records Administrator Tasks
+Medical Records Administrator

-Medical Records Supervisor Job Listings
+Medical Records Administrator Job Listings

 What Are Popular Skills for Medical Records Administrators?